petaflot/bytes_as_braille/README.md

 ![Big-endian numbering](/files/Braille8dotCellNumbering_bigendian.svg)

 Then came quite a bit of work re-ordering the cells based not on their unicode number, but their new byte value.
-With a little practice, it becomes instinctive to read the actual hex on base-10 value (it's basically like a binary clock).
+With a little practice, it becomes instinctive to read the actual hex or base-10 value (it's basically like a binary clock, so nothing new really).
+I obviously included a short script so you can have a binary clock in your term :-)

 ![Braille for bytes](/files/bytes_as_braille.png)